 Short-term incentive plans

-The criteria in the short-term incentive plan for 2013 are based on achieving Group’s financial targets of EBIT, cash flow and new media sales as well as objectives related to supporting a higher performance culture.
+The criteria in the short-term incentive plan in 2017 were based on achieving financial targets of operational EBIT, free cash flow, net sales as well as objectives related to Sanoma’s employee satisfaction objective.

 Long-term incentive plans